Environmental Technician I/II - Industrial Hygiene and Asbestos Professional

 * Excellent oral and written communication skills

-* Must be a US Citizen or Permanent Resident and be able to pass a background investigation to obtain a security badge to enter the applicable government facility.
+* Must be a US Citizen or Permanent Resident and be able to pass a background investigation to obtain a security badge to enter the applicable government facility

 Education

-MS in relevant field; PhD preferred
+MS in atmospheric science, meteorology or hydrology; PhD preferred

 Location